stacksjs/stacks/.github/EXPLANATIONS.md

-# GitHub Configurations
+# CI/CD Configurations

-This folder contains GitHub configurations for the project, including these features:
+This folder contains GitHub configurations for the project, including the following features:

 - GitHub Actions (./workflows)
   - [CI][CI] - all CI jobs for the project
-    - lints the code
+    - Lints the code
     - `typecheck`s the code
-    - automatically fixes & applies code style updates
+    - Auto fixes & applies code style updates via a PR
-    - runs tests (unit, end-to-end)
+    - Runs tests (unit & end-to-end)
-    - runs on `ubuntu-latest` with `node-versions` set to `[16x, 18x]`
+    - Runs on `ubuntu-latest` with `node-versions` set to `[18x]`
   - [Release][Release] - automates the release process & changelog generation
-- [Stale][Stale] - Automates managing stale issues
+- [Stale][Stale] - Automates managing stale GitHub issues
 - Renovate
   - automatically updates all the dependencies listed in all package.json files throughout the monorepo